skalenetwork/skale-manager/README.md

 - **Staking & Delegation:** Comprehensive delegation framework supporting validator fees, minimum delegation amounts, slashing, and reward distribution
 - **Distributed Key Generation:** DKG protocol implementation with complaint handling and BLS public key storage for Consensus protocol of SKALE network
 - **Economic Incentives:** Automated bounty calculation and SKL token minting (immutable limited supply) based on network participation and delegated stake

-## Architecture & Design

-A set of smart contracts following the Transparent Upgradeable Proxy pattern.

-The central contract of the system is `SkaleManager.sol`.
-From there, you can find the address of `ContractManager.sol` which holds a mapping from contract name to address.

-Most contracts inherit from `Permissions.sol`, which extends `Ownable.sol`.
-We have thus two main categories:
-- **owner**: The owner of skale-manager, full access to everything including upgradeability.
-- `only(string contractName)`: `Permissions.sol` queries the address from `ContractManager` with name **contractName**.
-If it matches msg.sender, access is granted. `ContractManager.sol` is thus the central source of truth for deployed contract addresses.

-### Repository structure

-- `contracts/` – Core Solidity contracts for SKALE Manager and its modules (nodes, Schains, delegation, DKG, wallets, utils, interfaces, tests, and third‑party code).
-   - `contracts/delegation/` – Delegation, validator, and staking–related contracts.
-   - `contracts/dkg/` – Distributed Key Generation (DKG) and BLS‑related contracts.
-   - `contracts/test/` – Helper contracts used only in tests.
-   - `contracts/utils/` – Common utility libraries and helpers.
-   - `contracts/thirdparty/` – Third‑party Solidity dependencies.
-- `migrations/` – Hardhat deployment and upgrade scripts for SKALE Manager contracts.
-- `test/` – TypeScript test suite covering core contracts and flows.
-- `artifacts/` – Auto‑generated Hardhat build artifacts (ABIs, bytecode, build info).
-- `scripts/` – Helper scripts for development and CI pipelines (docs generation, bytecode size, ABI generation, test deploy/upgrade, etc.).
-- `docs/` – Contract documentation templates, helpers, and specs.
-- `gas/` – Gas usage experiments and benchmarks.
-- `long-test/` – Longer‑running or scenario tests.
-- `dictionaries/` – Custom SKALE dictionary repository used by cspell for Solidity and SKALE‑specific terms.

 ## Installation & Setup